disinfoRG/ZeroScraper/README.md

 $ pipenv install
 # start a shell in virtual env
 $ pipenv run alembic upgrade head
+# ...or use pre-defined command in tasks.py
+$ invoke migrate
 ```

 Then update your site table.
 First, you need an API key from Airtable generated [here](https://airtable.com/account) and the id of your base (see [here](https://airtable.com/api) for info).
 Add the following variables to `.env`: